-For patients currently treated or scheduled to be treated with first-line avapritinib, either in a CUP or EAP, or with commercial avapritinib, investigators will extract and enter data prospectively in an eCRF or transfer available data, whichever is applicable.
+For patients who initiate or continue to receive avapritinib in this study, data will be collected prospectively for 24 months following enrolment.
+For patients who have already received avapritinib prior to enrolment, retrospective data will also be collected (if available).
+Retrospective data collection will be performed at the participating investigator site through extraction of available data from the patient's medical records as per local law and regulations.
 Data will include: relevant baseline data at the time of the first dose of avapritinib and safety data from the time of the first dose of avapritinib to the end of follow-up, i.e. at least 24 months, until study discontinuation for any reason, or 30 days after the last dose of avapritinib; whichever comes first.
 In addition, data will include efficacy data (i.e. treatment response) between the first dose of avapritinib and the end of follow-up, i.e. at least 24 months, until initiation of second-line treatment or until study discontinuation for any reason; whichever comes first (see Table 1).
-Survival is an exception and will be ascertained for all patients until study closure, which will occur when the last patient enrolled has been followed for at least 24 months for any reason, or withdraws from the study.
-Patient follow-up will continue after patients transition from a CUP or EAP to use of commercial avapritinib.
+Survival is an exception and will be ascertained for all patients until study closure, which will occur when the last patient enrolled has been followed for at least 24 months, or withdraws from the study for any reason.